nymtech/nym/documentation/dev-portal/src/nymvpn/intro.md

 **NymVPN alpha** is a client that uses [Nym Mixnet](https://nymtech.net) to anonymise all of a user's internet traffic through either a 5-hop mixnet (for a full network privacy) or the faster 2-hop decentralised VPN (with some extra features).

 **You are invited to take part in the alpha testing** of this new application.
 Register for private testing round at [nymvpn.com](https://nymvpn.com/en), that will grant you access to the [download page](https://nymvpn.com/download).
-Join the [NymVPN matrix channel](https://matrix.to/#/#NymVPN:nymtech.chat) if you have any questions, comments or blockers.
+Visit [NymVPN Support & FAQ](https://nymvpn.com/en/support) or join the [NymVPN matrix channel](https://matrix.to/#/#NymVPN:nymtech.chat) if you have any questions, comments or blockers.

 Checkout the [release page](https://github.com/nymtech/nym-vpn-client/releases) for available binaries.